 As one of the oldest towns in Botswana and site of southern Africa's first gold rush, Francistown, is a typical frontier town, strategically placed as the gateway to the north, with all the main roads to Gaborone, Zimbabwe, Maun and Kazungula passing through it.
-It manages to maintain its character despite being Botswana's second-largest urban centre and "Capital of the North"

 Evidence of human habitation goes back for 80,000 years.
 In the 1820s, the Ndebele stormed through before coming to rest near Bulawayo, bringing their influences and taxation to the Kalanga territory of north-eastern Botswana.
 The first European to visit Nyangabgwe (the nearest village to present-day Francistown) was missionary Robert Moffat.